Welcome to Meadowbridge Surgery Website

 Welcome along to our surgery website where we hope you will quickly benefit from a user friendly layout and a wealth of information about our healthcare services.
 Find out when we’re open and what to do when we’re not, all from the comfort of your own home.

 PRESCRIPTION ORDERING NOTICE Telephone prescription ordering times will be decreasing over the next months and will cease from January 2018.
-From January 2018 patients will be asked to order prescriptions on-line, via post/fax, at reception or through the local chemists.
+From January 2018 patients will be asked to order routine repeat prescriptions on-line, via post/fax, at reception or through the local chemists.
+Please act now to avoid issues at the end of January 2018.

 ON-LINE PRESCRIPTION ORDERING Initially to register for the new on-line prescription ordering service you will need to bring photographic ID to reception or a Whitehead chemist to get an on-line account activated.
 You can then go to the On-Line Services, Prescription tab above to order your repeat medication.
-We apologise for any inconvenience this may cause to patients.
+This will give patients 24/7 access to be able to order prescriptions up to 1 week in advance.

 2016-17 Patient Survey Results - Click here